 SawStop Jobsite Table Saw Safety Performance Results

 We set up the same exact test for the SawStop Jobsite table saw and again slammed our hand down onto the spinning blade.
 This time, however, the aluminum brake mechanism completely stopped the spinning blade.
 There was a noticeable difference in sound compared to a blade that kept spinning below the table surface.
 The other main difference included the fact that Kenny’s hand had absolutely no visible damage.
 He felt some contact with the blade, but it was so slight as to be imperceptible.
 When we looked at his palm, absolutely no trace of any blade contact appeared.
 None.

 - You can see a video of this first SawStop safety event here.

 On the second test we set up the SawStop in the same exact manner.
-We continued to imply our failsafes and carefully constructed the test to prevent all possible damage—even in the event the system failed us completely.
+We continued to imply our failsafes and carefully constructed the test to prevent all possible damage—even if the system failed us completely.
 Kenny again dragged his finger across the SawStop blade as it was spinning at full speed.
 The results were very similar to what we experienced from the Bosch Reaxx.
 Kenny’s finger received some damage, but instead of evidence for four blade teeth—there was evidence for just two.

 - You can view the video for the second SawStop safety event here.

 If you trigger the Bosch, you can get back up and running very quickly by flipping the dual-activation cartridge.
 It will cost you around $99 to get another one—also good for two more events.
 That’s $50 per event by the numbers.
 Your blade will continue to work and does not even need to be removed.
 A safety event on the SawStop will cost you around $69 for the replacement brake cartridge plus a new blade.
 It takes some finagling to remove the brake from the SawStop, but the included tools will help you pry it and the damaged blade off the table saw.